ElmoreV/TaskPlanner_javareact/notes/Thoughts.md

 - Why is this all important?
 Why do planning and scheduling?
 - Is a direct dependency always a subtask?
 - How to measure progress, if you don't need to complete all subtasks to complete a goal (all roads lead to Rome/there's more than one way to skin a cat)
+- How do correlations between tasks work?
+- Wat is de transitiviteit tussen taken/supertaken/subtaken?